 At the media event, the CEO Euripides and Executive Chef Andrew came to the event from NYC to discuss the menu offerings as well as the story behind the restaurant.
 All meats are locally sourced, even the sauces and cookies for the ice- cream sandwiches are sourced locally.
 All their meats are free-range, pasture raised, humanely raised, antibiotic, gluten and hormone-free.
 Also, all items are cooked in 100% Non-GMO Canola oil.
 How appropriate was it they had the event on Earth Day?

 On top of having quality ingredients, their menu offerings is extensive, with sandwiches, sides, salads and vegetarian burgers (check out the Toronto Bareburger menu).

 At the tasting, we started with the Cali Fresh Salad.
-Salad lovers will love the healthy variety with ingredients such as baby kale, red quinoa, watermelon radish, alfafa sprouts, cauliflower hummus and a lemon tahini dressing.
+Salad lovers will love the healthy variety of ingredients such as baby kale, red quinoa, watermelon radish, alfalfa sprouts, cauliflower hummus and a lemon tahini dressing.